wenhaoli-xmu/seco/README.md

 ![img](mllm.png)
 ![img](docs/timecost.png)

-We used our new implementation, which supports kv cache offloading, to run this experiments.
-The core codes are listed as follows:

 ## 🤖Inst-Tuning Results

 To more comprehensively validate the performance of SeCO and SpaCO, we further compared them with model parallel (running on 4 RTX 3090 GPUs, utilizing gradient checkpointing) in the instruction fine-tuning task.
 The results are shown in the figure below: